-Leslie R Pendrill, B. Sc.
-Physics, Ph.
-D., adj, prof., is exploring how human-based and other qualitative measurements can be quality-assured and innovative.
+Leslie R Pendrill is exploring how human-based and other qualitative measurements can be quality-assured and innovative.

-Adj Prof Leslie R Pendrill, B. Sc.
-Physics, Ph.
-D. Atomic Physics, University of Reading, England, in 1975 and 1978, respectively.
+Adjunct Professor Leslie R Pendrill, BSc.
+Physics, PhD Atomic Physics, University of Reading, England, in 1975 and 1978, respectively.
 Adjunct professor at Uppsala University, Graduate School Advanced Instrumentation and Measurement Technology, 2006 – 2008.

-R & D Director at Measurement Technology Division and the National Metrology Institute of SP at Borås from 1985 – 2012.
+Research & Development Director at Measurement Technology Division and the National Metrology Institute of SP at Borås from 1985 – 2012.

 Better measurement leads to better products and health.
-Therefore he develops new quality-assured measurement methods in which man is the main actor: for example, measuring perceived comfort, etc., as well as optimized measurement uncertainty, where the effects of measurement are weighed against the effects of product evaluations.
+Therefore, Professor Pendrill develops new quality-assured measurement methods in which Man is the main actor, for example, measuring perceived comfort, etc., as well as optimized measurement uncertainty, where the effects of measurement are weighed against the effects of product evaluations.

-Learn more about Applications of statistical methods in Measurement & Testing, and about Leslie.
+Learn more about applications of statistical methods in measurement and testing, and about Leslie.